SalOne22/SalOne22/README.md

 <h1 align="center">Hi there, I'm Vladyslav 👋</h1>

-<p align="center">I'm a Full Stack developer with expertise in CSS, HTML and Rust, and currently learning JavaScript, React, and Node.js.
+<p align="center">I'm a Full Stack developer with expertise in CSS, HTML, JS and Rust, and currently learning React, and Node.js.
 I'm also planning to learn TypeScript and Nest.js in the future.</p>

 <h2 align="center">About Me</h2>